Dynamics of the sine-Gordon equation on tadpole graphs: Introduction

 where for any $n\geqq 0$,

 The parameter $Z\in \mathbb R$ is a coupling constant between the disconnected loop and the half-line.
 The values of $f$, $g$ and their derivatives at the vertex (and at $-L$) are understood as the appropriate one-sided limits (observe that, as $(f,g)\in H^2(-L,L)\times H^2(L, \infty)$, $f'(\pm L)$ and $g'(L+)$ are well defined).
-We note that $(-\Delta, D_Z)_{Z\in \mathbb R}$ represents a one-parameter family of self-adjoint operators on a tadpole graph (see Theorem \ref{graph3} in the Appendix).
+We note that $(-\Delta, D_Z)_{Z\in \mathbb R}$ represents a one-parameter family of self-adjoint operators on a tadpole graph via the extension theory of symmetric operators by Krein and von Neumann (see Theorem A.6 in \cite{Angtad}).

 The delicate point about the existence of stationary solutions solving \eqref{trav21} is given by the component $\phi_1$ on $[-L,L]$.
 The profile $\phi_2$ on $[L,\infty)$ is given by the well-known kink-soliton profile on the full real line modulo translation (see \cite{Dra83,SCM}),